Application Configuration

 created_at = Column(TIMESTAMP)

-from database.connections import connection
+from app.connections import connection

 import typer